 - 1. Startup and service must be performed by a Factory Trained Service Technician. - 2.
 The unit is for indoor use only.
 See General Information section for more unit information. - 3.
 The supply and return air ducts must be derived from the same space.
-It is recommended ducts be provided with access panels to allow inspection for duct tightness.
-When a down flow duct is used with electric heat, the exhaust duct must be an L shaped duct. - 4.
+It is recommended ducts be provided with access panels to allow inspection for duct tightness. - 4.
 These units must not be used for heating or cooling at any time during any phase of construction.
-Very low return air temperatures, harmful vapors, and misplacement of the filters will damage the unit and its efficiency - 5.
+Very low return air temperatures, harmful vapors, and misplacement of the filters will damage the unit and its efficiency. - 5.
+Clean duct and components upon completion of the construction setup. - 6.
 Every unit has a unique equipment nameplate with electrical, operational, and unit clearance specifications.
-Always refer to the unit nameplate for specific ratings unique to the model you have purchased. - 6.
-Clean duct and components upon completion of the construction setup. - 7.
-When pairing with a condensing unit, ensure the refrigerant pressures for the paired system do not exceed the
+Always refer to the unit nameplate for specific ratings unique to the model you have purchased.

-- maximum allowable pressures listed on the unit nameplate. - 8.
+- 7. When pairing with a condensing unit, ensure the refrigerant pressures for the paired system do not exceed the maximum allowable pressures listed on the unit nameplate. - 8.
 Ensure that the unit is paired only with a condensing unit compatible with refrigerant marked on the nameplate. - 9.
-"The H3 is a PARTIAL UNIT AIR CONDITIONER, complying with PARTIAL UNIT requirements of UL 60335-2-40, and must only be connected to other units that have been confirmed as complying to corresponding PARTIAL UNIT requirements of UL 60335-2-40/ CSA C22.2 No. 60335-2-40, or UL 1995/ CSA C22.2 No 236. - 10.
+"The V3 is a PARTIAL UNIT AIR CONDITIONER, complying with PARTIAL UNIT requirements of UL 60335-2-40, and must only be connected to other units that have been confirmed as complying to corresponding PARTIAL UNIT requirements of UL 60335-2-40/ CSA C22.2 No. 60335-2-40. - 10.
 READ THE ENTIRE INSTALLATION, OPERATION AND MAINTENANCE MANUAL.
 OTHER IMPORTANT SAFETY PRECAUTIONS ARE PROVIDED THROUGHOUT THIS MANUAL. - 11.
 Keep this manual and all literature safeguarded near or on the unit.